Boffmann/SimpleHTTPServer/README.md

 # SimpleHTTPServer

 It's a simple HTTP web server, written in Java, that provides static files and allows to browse through a directory and its subdirectories.
+It also provides a simple "Wall" application that is served at `/Wally`.

 The directory `SimpleHTTPServer` contains the actual project.
 The directory `Test` provides a simple file structure that is used for testing the server.